Horizontal-org/Tella-website/docs/FAQ.md

 :::

 ### How do I migrate Tella to a new phone? {#how-do-i-migrate-tella-to-a-new-phone}
-Unfortunately there is no way to automatically move your files and data from Tella on an old phone to Tella on a new phone.
+You can use [Nearby Sharing](/nearby-sharing) to move your files to a new phone.
+You will need to install Tella in your new phone, establish a secure connection to it using Nearby Sharing , select all your files and transfer those to your new phone.
+This feature will work too for Android to iOS or iOS to Android migrations.

 Using Apple's Migration Assistant will not work: your files will be moved to the new phone encrypted, but not your encryption keys.
 As a result, you will not be able to decrypt and open these files.

-In order to migrate your Tella files to a new phone, you need to install Tella on the new device, export all files out of Tella, and import those to the new phone manually.
-We recommend following these steps:
-  1. On your old phone go to the "All Files" folder and use the "Select all" checkbox to select all your files and folders.
-Keep in mind that the files will remain visible -unencrypted-, on the phone gallery.
-  2. Use Quick Share (in Android), Airdrop (in iOS) or any other data transfer utility to move your files to the new device.
-Files will be transferred unencrypted.
-  3. On your new phone open Tella and go to the "All Files" folder, tap the "+"" button, and select "Import from device".
-You can choose "Delete original" in the dialog to make sure the files are only stored safely inside Tella.
-Select the files you had just exported from your old phone to import them to Tella.
-  4. Make sure you delete the files that are not secured in Tella's encrypted vault from both your phones' galleries.